bacticount/bacticount/README.md

 _Why don't I see any releases yet?_

 This project started several years ago and was imported from Bitbucket.
-What you see is what's published to Google Play.
+What you see is what's published to our website.

 _Why doesn't the app work with my phone?_